rfrazier716/rfrazier716.github.io/posts/2d-binary-spacing-partitioning-with-python-and-networkx.rst

 Below are the steps we'll be implementing to create our tree.
 Given a set of 2D line segments and a dividing line:

-1. Calculate the intersection of the dividing line with all segments .
+1. Calculate the intersection of the dividing line with all segments.
 2. Split any segments that intersect the dividing line into two segments at the intersection.
 3. Add colinear line segments to the current node of the tree.
-4. Create a new child node and repeat steps 1-6 for all segments in front of the dividing line..
+4. Create a new child node and repeat steps 1-6 for all segments in front of the dividing line.
-5. Create a new child node and repeat steps 1-6 for all segments behind the dividing line
+5. Create a new child node and repeat steps 1-6 for all segments behind the dividing line.
 6. Connect the new nodes to the current node with an edge.

 Since tree generation is a recursive process, steps 4 and 5 repeat every step up to and *including* themselves until every line segment can be described as colinear to a node.
 Also, the number of segments in the returned tree may drastically exceed the number of segments in the original set, depending on how many are bisected at each iteration.
 We'll break the algorithm down into two pieces: the code used to intersect and split a set of segments with a dividing line, and the recursive function that builds the tree.